miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 names have changed into human readable digits - that is, in terms of the sizes you might be familiar with (KB, MB, GB, etc.).
-So to summarize, you have your base commands like `pwd` and `ls`, but these commands can be modified with arguments in order to further specify how to execute your command.
+So to summarize, you have your base commands like `pwd` and `ls`, but these commands can often be modified with arguments in order to further specify how to execute your command.
 Commands like `ls` are convenient in that all of your different flags can be combined behind one `-`, but if you used multiple flags like `$ ls -l -h`, you will get the same output.

 But what if you don’t know what flag to use for what you want?
 Try this command on Mac: